timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-12-21:
+# Objectives for Today 2020-12-28:

 - Updating Key Performance Indicators
 - Updating Weekly Topic for Discord
-- Things.
+- Writing a script for an adventure review video (my first $10,000 as an indie developer)

 **Purpose**

-Get familiar with the new streaming location.
+Tell the world about things, lessons learned and how the adventure is going.